michael-psenka/citelink/README.md

 ### Mac/Linux

-1. [Install mono](https://www.mono-project.com/download/stable/).
+1. <a href="https://www.mono-project.com/download/stable/" target="_blank">Install mono</a>.
 Make sure you can run mono in your terminal by running `mono --version`.
 2. In your terminal, navigate to this repository's location, then run `sudo ./install_mono.sh`.

 ### Additional installation options